articles

 There are many pickpockets

-I can only speak from my personal experience which is that I never got anything stolen in Shenzhen.
+I can only speak from my personal experience, which is that I never got anything stolen in Shenzhen.
 People say Shenzhen’s outlying districts are more dangerous than central districts such as Nanshan.
 But it seems to be pretty safe in its central districts.
 Compared to other cities of that size, I don’t have the experience that things get stolen easily.
 Maybe I am just lucky.
 But maybe there aren’t as many pickpockets after all.
 I think the latter is true.

 People only care about money

 Many people care about money anywhere in the world.
 I would say everyone does care about money to a certain degree, no matter where a person lives.
-Only people who enjoy the luxury of living in a country with a great social security scheme (such as Austria), who can count on their government to look after them once they are old or if they are sick can be so free as not to care about money too much.
+Only people who enjoy the luxury of living in a country with a great social security scheme (such as Austria), who can count on their government to look after them once they are old or if they are sick, can be so free as not to care about money too much.
 Maybe you don’t care about LV bags and posh cars, but I’m pretty sure that you do care about money.
 So maybe people here do care about money, but does that mean that they only want to get rich?
 Not necessarily.
 Maybe they have a family to take care of.
-Maybe they need to make sure their parents who don’t get a pension are taken care of.
+Maybe they need to make sure their parents, who don’t get a pension, are taken care of.
 Maybe someone in their family is sick.
 Maybe their wife just had a baby.
 Maybe they need to pay tuition fees for their kids.
-Maybe they just don’t want to have money worries all of the time and want to make a decent living.
+Maybe they just don’t want to have money worries all the time and want to make a decent living.

 The city has no history, therefore it has no soul